|

 (single talk or 2- or 3-part series)

-explore the roots of this transformation, look at works by the artists,
+presentation or series explores the roots of this transformation, looks at works by

-like Monet, who are most closely identified as Impressionist, continuing
+like Claude Monet who are most closely identified as Impressionist,

-to artists like Van Gogh, who fell under the Impressionist spell.
+and continues to artists who fell under the Impressionist

 |